kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

   containing details of the session in the namespace of the CSI driver;
-  the name of this CR will be a long randomized string of valid Kubernetes name characters, and will also be returned as the `session_token`.
+  the name of this CR will be a long randomized string of valid Kubernetes name characters, and will also be returned as the `sessionToken`.

-  It will then copy the CA certificate and endpoint address from the [SnapshotSessionConfiguration CR](#snapshotserviceconfiguration) to the [SnapshotSessionRequest CR](#snapshotsessionrequest), set the `session_token` value and change its state to `Ready`.
+  It will then copy the CA certificate and endpoint address from the [SnapshotSessionConfiguration CR](#snapshotserviceconfiguration) to the [SnapshotSessionRequest CR](#snapshotsessionrequest), set the `sessionToken` value and change its state to `Ready`.

 - If it fails to find the CSI driver's [SnapshotSessionConfiguration CR](#snapshotserviceconfiguration)